parallelmicroscopy/24-well-RAP/README.md

 <b> Construction tips: </b>

 The system is build around a stack of 3D printed plates that hold the lenses, camera, and 24 well plate at user defined distances from each other and a parabolic reflector.
 The plates attach to 4 1/2 inch optical posts.
 A binder clip (https://www.staples.ca/collections/binder-clips-8639)  can be used to fix the position of any plate (they hold by friction).
-Most adjustments are done 'by hand' so care must be taken to ensure that the following conditions are met:
+Most adjustments are done 'by hand' so <b>care must be taken to ensure that the following conditions are met</b>:

 i) The 50 mm FL objective lenses are 50mm beneath the 24 well plate.